equiratings/eventing_api_docs/source/index.html.md

 * Major_DR – a major dangerous riding fault

 ## Constraints on Result data
-Rules have been implemented around results to insure the continued quality of data received around results, these rules have been laid out below:
+Rules have been implemented around results to insure the continued quality of data received, these rules have been laid out below:

 ### Phase Statuses
 ##### When phase status = OK